April 8 - 10, 2018 | Budapest, HungarySEE CONGRESS FLYER

-International ASET Inc. is proud to present Dr. Hany El Naggar as the Congress Chair for the 3rd World Congress on Civil, Structural, and Environmental Engineerin (CSEE'18).
+International ASET Inc. is proud to present A/Prof. Hany El Naggar as the Congress Chair for the 3rd World Congress on Civil, Structural, and Environmental Engineerin (CSEE'18).

 Hany El Naggar